 You will not find judgment here.
 You probably do that to yourself, so hearing judgment will not be helpful.
 Even so, you may have told yourself that what you are doing does not cause harm.
 What you have told yourself may not fit the reality of the situation.
-That is why the first three sections are a short description of what sexual abuse, sexually exploiting a child, and viewing sexual exploitation material can do.
+That is why the first three sections are a short description of what sexual abuse, taking harmful sexual imagery of a child, and viewing harmful sexual imagery can do.
 You may not be ready to hear everything on this page, but you do not need to.
 Take your time.
 Go over this a few times.
 Break it down and take it in chunks.
 But once you go over each section, you will realize that you have a decision to make.
 At the end of the day, you can do what seems helpful to yourself, or you can do what will be helpful for you and the child you may have harmed.

 Child sexual abuse partly depends on your motivation (i.e., if you are touching the child for sexual purposes vs. cleaning a 2-year-old who had an accident in their diaper), and partly depends on how the child felt the behavior.
 At the end of the day, if you touched a child’s private parts for reasons other than hygiene, you have likely sexually abused a child.
 If an older child touches a younger child, or there is a maturity or developmental difference, that is also sexual abuse.
 Sexual abuse is not always penetration, painful for the child, or forceful: It can involve looking, exposing, or having a child touch your genitals.
 It includes viewing and producing images of real children in sexual situations.